ZobaOkafor/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This repository houses tasks on C functions - nested loops
+This directory houses tasks on C functions - nested loops